Tronald/CoordinateSharp/README.md

 Position Display: First
 ```

+### Other Coordinate Types

+UTM and MGRS coordinate conversions are available as read only properties.
+You may however, initialize a Coordinate object from a UTM/MGRS Coordinate value.
+It should be noted that data is stored in the double format.
+When conversions are made to/from UTM/MGRS, a slight flux in the value may occur.
+Conversions may move the the target up to a meter.

+JFK AIRPORT

+-DMS:   N 40º 38' 39" - W 73º 46' 56"

+-CONVERT TO UTM:    18 T 602967.048182853 4499970.29078801

+-CONVERT BACK TO DD (Displaying DMS):    N 40º 38' 38.995" -  W 73º 46' 55.997"

 ### Binding and MVVM

 The properties in CoordinateSharp are observable and may be bound.
 Format strings may also be passed from the front end.
 Example in WPF/XAML